sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 **For devices sold in multiple regions or with multiple languages:**
 You can add region and/or language-specific versions for attract loops.
 When there is no region-specific or language-specific content, the default (\Neutral) content is displayed.

-For a complete list of supported languages and locales, see Locale Identifier Constants and Strings.
+For a complete list of supported languages and locales, see [Language Identifier Constants and Strings](https://docs.microsoft.com/windows/desktop/Intl/language-identifier-constants-and-strings).

 * `%programdata%\Microsoft\Windows\RetailDemo\OfflineContent\OEM\Content\`[locale]`\AttractContent\attract.wmv`
 * `%programdata%\Microsoft\Windows\RetailDemo\OfflineContent\OEM\`[region]`\Content\Neutral\AttractContent\attract.wmv`